 Step 3: Recruit participants who reflect your audience

-The best feedback come from the right participants.
+The best feedback comes from the right participants.
 They should match your target audience in demographics, experience level, and goals.

 How to recruit participants: